ArunMichaelDsouza/joypad.js/README.md

 ### ``vibration {object}``

-The vibration option sets the parameters for the vibration play effect.
+The vibration option sets the parameters for the vibration play effect globally.
 Currently there is support for a ``dual-rumble`` effect.
 A dual-rumble effect is a fixed-length, constant-intensity vibration effect intended for an actuator of type ``dual-rumble``.
 Dual-rumble effects are defined by four parameters -

 #### ``startDelay {number}``